A Pupil's Learning Journey with OHS

-The schools revolving door nature mean teachers conduct appropriate baseline assessments to assess the impact of a student’s medical needs upon their learning.
+The schools revolving door nature mean teachers conduct appropriate assessments on entry to assess the impact of a pupil’s medical needs upon their learning.
 Reflecting on impacts of known, or as yet unidentified, SEND is a vital consideration in this process.
 All teachers and HLTA’s cannot only describe key features of most high incidence SEND but are aware of some initial support strategies.

 Close links with clinical and community partners mean hospital school key tutors are able to advocate for additional support for young people when required.
 High quality case work is integral to hospital school teachers’ core responsibilities.
 As a school, we strive to ensure that young people with SEND are integrated to their future provision with their SEND needs even better supported than on admission.